 Lisp

-LISP, an acronym for list processing, is a programming language that was designed for easy manipulation of data strings.
-Developed in 1959 by John McCarthy, it is a commonly used language for artificial intelligence (AI) programming.
+language for artificial intelligence (AI) programming.
 It is one of the oldest programming languages still in relatively wide use.

 Lisp (historically, LISP) is a family of computer programming languages with a long history and a distinctive, fully parenthesized Polish prefix notation.Originally specified in 1958, Lisp is the second-oldest high-level programming language in widespread use today; only Fortran is older (by one year) Like Fortran, Lisp has changed a great deal since its early days, and a number of dialects have existed over its history.
 Today, the most widely known general-purpose Lisp dialects are Common Lisp and Scheme.